OmniLayer/spec/README.md

 The distributed token exchange, the "OmniDEx", supports trading of Omni Protocol tokens with automated order matching.

-For all transaction types that involve 2 Omni Protocol currencies, the currencies must be in the same ecosystem.
+For all transaction types that involve two Omni Protocol currencies, the currencies must be in the same ecosystem.
 Amounts must be greater than zero.

 ### Create an Order to Sell Omni Protocol Coins for Another Omni Protocol Currency